-Conclusion — should you switch from SP Group to an electricity retailer?
+4. Should you switch from SP Group to an electricity provider?

 I’m by no means an expert, but I have written quite a few articles on the OEM and electricity retailers and spoken to many friends and my family about the topic.

 Singapore is not the first to launch an OEM initiative, and based on other markets, there are usually significant benefits to liberalisation.

 Just look at the U.K., who beat us to it by about a decade.
 They opened up their electricity market in 2001, and saw prices drop due to significant efficiency gains and increased competitiveness.

 So yeah, my thoughts are that in general, the OEM is a good thing.
 But if you’re looking for a recommendation, sorry — I’m not going to tell you whether or not to switch from SP Services.